Views:

 The validity of a prescription runs from the date that the prescription was signed or the 'appropriate date'.
 The appropriate date is a date indicated by the prescriber as the date before which the drug cannot be supplied.

-If a prescription contains both these dates, the period of validity starts from the later of the two dates.
-If a prescription only has a signed date then this is the 'appropriate date'.
+If a prescription contains both these dates, the period of validity starts from the later of the 2 dates.
+If a prescription only has a signed date, this is the 'appropriate date'.

 Repeat Prescriptions